fraser29/spydcmtk/README.md

 # Configuration

-miresearch uses a spydcmtk.conf file for configuration.
+spydcmtk uses a spydcmtk.conf file for configuration.

 By default spydcmtk.conf files are search for in the following locations: